David Villar Player Props: Giants vs. Cardinals

-The San Francisco Giants, including David Villar (.184 on-base percentage in past 10 games, 96 points below season-long percentage), battle starting pitcher Jake Woodford and the St. Louis Cardinals at Oracle Park, Tuesday at 9:45 PM ET.
+The San Francisco Giants, including David Villar (.125 slugging percentage in past 10 games, including no home run), battle starting pitcher Steven Matz and the St. Louis Cardinals at Oracle Park, Wednesday at 9:45 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Cardinals.
+In his previous game he had a hitless showing (0-for-3) against the Cardinals.

 David Villar Game Info & Props vs. the Cardinals